 - LinkedIn – a B2B gold mine.
 You’ve taken the time and done the work of producing all this great content for your website and email marketing, now you need to leverage what is currently the best word of mouth tactic: building your network on LinkedIn.
 I have some best practices you can reference on the Advice page of our website to get you started.

 The key is that great content drives all three of these legs.
-Talk about what your audience cares about, not yourself, and remember that tying all three of these together drives the customer journey.
+Avoid the #1 mistake in marketing: talk about what your audience cares about, not yourself, and remember that tying all three of these together drives the customer journey.

 All the best,